EgbaFrank/alx-pre_course/README.md

-My first readme
-And now an update, so far so good.
+My first readme, and now an update, so far so good.